 A Classic Southern Pecan Pie

 Want to have a piece of the best Pecan Pie in North Texas?
 Head on in to Sweetie Pie’s Ribeyes on the Square.
-It’s one of our favorite places to eat when we are in Decatur for A Touch of Rust Market event.
+It’s one of our favorite places to eat when we are in Decatur for A Touch of Rust Vintage Market events.
 The last time we were there, my husband ordered pecan pie.
 Now I have a very un-Southern confession to make: I have never cared for pecan pie. that gooey Karo filling was never a favorite.
 But, willing to give it a shot, I took a bite, and it was AH-MAZ-ING!
 No karo there, guaranteed.
 Of course when I asked for the recipe, I got a big ole grin from the server, and not much else.
 So began my quest for a really good pecan pie recipe.
 It took a bit of fiddling, but this one is pretty darn close to that oh-so-yummy Sweetie Pie creation.
 Hope you enjoy it!

 Southern Pecan Pie with Molasses